 In March 2018, jigging and minor line methods were determined as approved methods in the SPF effective 1 May 2018 through the Fisheries Management (Small Pelagic Fishery) Fishing Method Determination 2018.
-These methods are subject to the following conditions:
+This determination was repealed in 2023 therefore jigging and minor line methods are no longer allowed in the SPF.
+There are no plans to redetermine jigging and minor line as approved methods in the SPF as these methods were not adopted by industry during the previous approved period (despite initial interest).